AravindMutthe/Linux-Notes/docker-kub-openshift.md

 ## 1. Manageing ports:

-image->builds-> containers -> have -> applications.
+- image->builds-> containers -> have -> applications.

-containers themselves have port num.
+- containers themselves have port num.

- if you want access application inside container via port num, you need to map PORT NO OF CONTAINER  to the PORT NO OF DOCKER HOST.
+- if you want access application inside container via port num, you need to map PORT NO OF CONTAINER  to the PORT NO OF DOCKER HOST.

- sudo docker inspect PCM  // gives all port details sudo docker run -p docker host port num -p container port num container/image- sudo docker run -p 8080:8080 -p 50000:50000 pcm
+ > sudo docker inspect PCM         // gives all port details
+ > sudo docker run -p docker host port num -p container port num container/image-
+ > sudo docker run -p 8080:8080 -p 50000:50000 pcm

 ## 2. DOCKER FILE:

- Instruction cmnds:
+**Instruction commands:**

- CMD:  used to execute a cmnd at runtime when the container executed.
+1. CMD: used to execute a cmnd at runtime when the container executed.
-		syntax: CMD command param1
+> syntax: CMD command param1
-		          comand to run when conatainer launced,
+> comand to run when conatainer launched,
-				  param1 enterted to the command.
+> param1 enterted to the command.
- ENTRYPOINT:This also used to execute cmnds at runtime for conatainer, its more flexible than CMD
+2. ENTRYPOINT:This also used to execute cmnds at runtime for conatainer, its more flexible than CMD
-		syntax: CMD command param1
+>syntax: CMD command param1
- ENV: used to set env variables in the conatainer.
+3. ENV: used to set env variables in the conatainer.
-     	ENV key value
+> ENV key value
-	 key for the env variables.
+    - key for the env variables.
-	 value for the env variables.
+	- value for the env variables.
- WORKDIR:used to set working dir for the conatainer.
+4. WORKDIR:used to set working dir for the conatainer.
-     WORKDIR dirnmae
+    - WORKDIR dirnmae

-	 dirnmae: new working dir,if it doesnt exist, it will be added
+	- dirnmae: new working dir,if it doesnt exist, it will be added

 ## 3. STORAGE Drivers:

-docker has multiple storage drivers storage driver allow one to work with underlying storage devices, diff storage drivers, overlay aufs brtfs
+- docker has multiple storage drivers
+- storage driver allow one to work with underlying storage devices,
+- diff storage drivers,
+    1. overlay
+    2. aufs
+    3. brtfs
 ## 4. DATA Volumes:

 **2 ways to manage data in  docker**